-Submit by emailing the following as one (1) PDF -file to the competition coordinator Erwin Laiho firstname.lastname@example.org
+Submit by creating ONE (1) PDF -file with the Overall Visualisation, Artist Statement, Scaled Detail and Supporting Images.
+Email the PDF to competition coordinator Erwin Laiho email@example.com

 - One (1) Overall Visualization of the finished mural in its entirety on the wall of Wolfsburg Markthalle.
 This picture must be made using the architectural photo provided as the template (at the bottom of the page) onto which to visualize the proposed design.
 The orange area is of special consideration.
 More about this in the Thematic & Aesthetic Guidelines.

 - Up to one (1) page Artist Statement.
 This should explain how the work relates to the values of Markthalle and the culture of Design Factories.

 - One (1) Scaled Detail of the design.
 Use the template, which includes measurements (perimeter lines with annotation of their real-world size) with one of the windows for scale.
 Please don’t put mural over windows.

 - Up to three (3) Supporting Images of the creative process, relevant reference images or specific angles or features of the mural.

 No complete technical drawings or precisely measured images (except the Scaled Detail) are necessary for the first round of submissions.
 The three finalists will be required to formulate more accurate plans for the practical implementation of their designs.